 In connection with our restructuring in 2000, NASD sold 10,806,494 warrants to purchase up to an aggregate of 43,225,976 outstanding shares of common stock owned by NASD.
 Each warrant issued by NASD entitles the holder to purchase one share in each of four one-year exercise periods.
 The first exercise period expired on June 28, 2003 and the second exercise period expired on June 30, 2004.
-The shares being sold by

-NASD in this offering are the shares underlying expired and unexercised warrants.
+The shares being sold by NASD in this offering are the shares underlying expired and unexercised warrants.
 The third exercise period, during which the exercise price per share is \$15, will expire on June 28, 2005.
 The fourth and final exercise period, during which the exercise price per share is \$16, will expire on June 28, 2006.
 The voting rights associated with the shares of common stock underlying the warrants, as well as the shares of common stock purchased through the valid exercise of warrants, are governed by the voting trust agreement entered into by us, NASD and The Bank of New York, as voting trustee.
 Initially, the holders of the warrants will not have any voting rights with respect to the shares of common stock underlying such warrants.
 Until exchange registration is granted the shares of common stock underlying unexercised and unexpired warrant tranches, as well as the shares of common stock purchased through the exercise of warrants, will be voted by the voting trustee at the direction of NASD.
 The voting rights associated with the shares of common stock underlying unexercised and expired warrant tranches will revert to NASD.
 However, NASD has determined, commencing upon exchange registration, to vote any shares of common stock that it owns (other than shares underlying then outstanding warrants) in the same proportion as our other stockholders.
 Upon exchange registration, the warrant holders will have the right to direct the voting trustee as to the voting of the shares of common stock underlying unexercised and unexpired warrant tranches until the earlier of the exercise or the expiration of such warrant tranches.
-The shares of common stock purchased upon a valid exercise of a warrant tranche prior to exchange registration will be released from the voting trust agreement upon exchange registration.
 The shares of common stock purchased upon a valid exercise of a warrant tranche after exchange registration will not be subject to the voting trust agreement.